abarchi/git-continuous/Branching/README.md

  1 files changed, 2 insertions(+), 0 deletions(-)
 ```

-Look at your git logs and see if "my-issue-2" branch history commit still there or not ? ;)
+Look at your git logs and see if "my-issue-2" branch history commit still exist or not ? ;)

 Now let's merge "my-issue-3" into "master".